Content Guidance

 The play culminates in the much-anticipated Comic Club Party, where each frog presents their completed comic, celebrating the power of creativity, individuality, and the importance of embracing one’s unique talents.
 The story closes with the message that true creativity flourishes when fear of failure is overcome and self-expression is celebrated.

-For a scene by scene breakdown, please see our Full Synopsis
+For a scene by scene breakdown, please see our Full Synopsis.

 Havana Hop